finbourne/lusid-sdk-csharp-preview/sdk/docs/ConfigurationRecipeApi.md

             try
             {
-                // [EXPERIMENTAL] Upsert a Configuration Recipe.
+                // [EXPERIMENTAL] UpsertConfigurationRecipe: Upsert a Configuration Recipe.
 This creates or updates the data in Lusid.
                 UpsertSingleStructuredDataResponse result = apiInstance.UpsertConfigurationRecipe(upsertRecipeRequest);
                 Debug.WriteLine(result);
             }